slavenf/sfl-library/doc/static_flat_map.md

     std::size_t N
     ```

-    Size of the internal statically allocated array.
+    Size of the internal statically allocated array, i.e. the maximal number of elements that this container can contain.
-    This parameter can be zero.

 4.  ```
     typename Compare